How to Fix Gaps in Hardwood Floors: 5 Simple Steps

 Below are five methods you can use to fill those unsightly and inconvenient holes.

-Fill With Wood Strips
+The 5 Steps on How to Fill With Wood Strips

 When filling gaps with wood strips, it is best to use the same type, and ideally, the same cut, of wood as was used to make the floor.
 If you have any planks or offcuts left from the original installation, these would be ideal.
 You will need a table saw, some glue, and basic tools for this method, as well as suitable-sized pieces of offcut wood from the floor.